Alex-chulu/applications/README.md

 I personally would like to go further with AI in my career as a software engineer.
 This Job would help me share the passion to fellow next generation African Leaders.

+Find attached Resume for your reference
+Regards,
+Alexander Chulu